ankaAR/bestiario5e/_creatures/stone-juggernaut.md

 ***Siege Monster.*** The juggernaut deals double damage to objects and structures.

-### Actions
+### Acciones

-***Slam.*** Melee Weapon Attack: +10 to hit, reach 5 ft., one target.
-Hit: 25 (3dl2 +6) bludgeoning damage.
+***Slam.*** Melee Weapon Attack: +10 al ataque, alcance 5 pies, un objetivo.
+Impacto: 25 (3dl2 +6) bludgeoning damage.
 If the target is a Large or smaller creature, it must succeed on a DC 17 Strength saving throw or be knocked prone.